Punjab: Congress MP Santokh Singh dies of heart attack during Bharat Jodo Yatra

 Congress MP Santokh Singh Chaudhary passed away on Saturday when he collapsed after suffering a heart attack while walking during Bharat Jodo Yatra in Punjab's Phillaur.
 He passed away soon after he was rushed to the hospital in an ambulance.
+He was 76.

 The Congress leader was taken to Phagwara’s Virk hospital, where he was declared brought dead.
 Rahul Gandhi left Bharat Jodo Yatra and reached the hospital.
 The yatra has been suspended for the day.